moghya/katacoda-scenarios/Understanding Docker/dockerfile.md

 - push image to docker hub
 - pull image created by other participants and try running containers

-## How to build Docker Image - Dockerfile:
+## How to build Docker Image:

-A `Dockerfile` is a text document that contains all the commands a user could call on the command line to assemble an image.

 `docker build --help`{{execute}}

 The docker build command builds an image from a `Dockerfile` and a context.
 The build’s context is the set of files at a specified location `PATH` or `URL`.
 The `PATH` is a directory on your local filesystem.
 The `URL` is a Git repository location.

+## Dockerfile:
+A `Dockerfile` is a text document that contains all the commands a user could call on the command line to assemble an image.

+## Dockerfile Instructions:
 `Dockerfile` supports certain instructions.
 Let's understand all possible instructions and how to use them.
 Post that we'll go ahead and create our own docker file.